learn-co-curriculum/jukebox-tableViews/README.md

-<a href='https://learn.co/lessons/jukebox-tableViews' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/jukebox-tableViews' title='Jukebox-TableViews'>Jukebox-TableViews</a> on Learn.co and start learning to code for free.</p>